 Historic use of garlic as a condiment and herb has always been via oral ingestion and not via direct delivery into the stomach or intestines, in the form of a concentrated, standardized surprise!
 The safety of such delivery systems for garlic is unknown not to mention totally unnatural!

 In the United States for the last 50 years, garlic has remained in the forefront of holistic medicine.
 Every text written by the founding fathers of holistic veterinary medicine recommended it, and revere its incredible anti-parasitic and anti-bacterial properties.
 Research shows, garlic has also benefited animals with cancer, diabetes, liver, heart and kidney disease, skin/staph infections, ear infections and a myriad of other conditions.
 It has grown to be a staple in preventative protocols for pets.
 For years it has been safely used by thousands of companion animal owners with no reports of negative side-effects - up until now.
 All of a sudden; garlic is an offending "suspect," without being proven the offender.
-The majority of people are allowing mass hysteria to determine a holistic care program for their dog or cat.
+The majority of people are allowing mass hysteria to determine a holistic care program for their dog.

 How To Safely Give Garlic To Dogs

-Pet Remedy Charts are tools that help you easily learn to use herbs, homeopathy, flower remedies and acupressure for dogs, cats, horses and birds.
+Pet Remedy Charts are tools that help you easily learn to use safe herbs, homeopathy, flower remedies and acupressure for dogs, cats, horses and birds.
 Developed by Lorelei Whitney, M.H., D.Hom. to enable anyone to treat their pets at home.
 To find out more about natural healing strategies for pets go here: http://www.petremedycharts.com